akshayrpatil/akshayrpatil.github.io/_work/pickily-post-order.md

 ---
-title: "Pickily Post-Order Redesign"
+title: "Pickily App Post-Order Redesign 2022"
 summary: "Rebuilding order tracking, listing, cancellation and refunds into one coherent journey for 1M+ quick-commerce grocery shoppers."
 cover: /assets/images/pickily.png
 role: "Product Designer"
 timeline: "udaan · 2022"
-team: "1 PM, 1 Engineer, 1 UI Developer"
+team: "1 Product Engineer, 2 Developers"
-tools: "Figma, Shipsy (tracking), Google Maps API"
 metrics:
   - label: "Refund CS calls"
     value: "-73%"
   - label: "Maps API cost"
     value: "-32%"
-  - "Design initiative"
+  - "Product + Design 2022"
 order: 1
 ---

-Pickily is udaan's quick-commerce grocery app, live across Bangalore with 1M+ downloads.
-Its core value proposition is deliberately narrow — quality and price, with delivery under 30 minutes treated as table stakes rather than the differentiator.
+Pickily is udaan's quick-commerce grocery app, live across Bangalore with 1M+ downloads till 2023.
+Its core value proposition was deliberately narrow - quality and price, with delivery under 30 minutes treated as table stakes rather than the differentiator.

 Once checkout ends, a different surface takes over: order tracking, listing, cancellation and refunds.
-In quick-commerce this "post-order experience" is the only touchpoint left connecting a user to their groceries, and it carries an added wrinkle most tracking patterns don't account for — a single order can bundle an **Instant** delivery and an **Early Morning** delivery together, each on its own timeline.
+In quick-commerce this "post-order experience" is the only touchpoint left connecting a user to their groceries, and it carries an added wrinkle most tracking patterns don't account for, a single order can bundle an **Instant** delivery and an **Early Morning** delivery together, each on its own timeline.

-I owned the post-order experience end to end, working with a PM, an engineer and a UI developer to diagnose the gaps, prioritize interventions, design solutions and track impact.
+I owned the post-order experience end to end, working with Shreyash (Product Designer), Wolay (Illustrator), Product engineer and a 2 developers to diagnose the gaps, prioritize interventions, design solutions and track impact.

 > **[VIDEO — live order tracking demo: the status bar advancing from "Order is being packed" to "Out for delivery" to "Delivered", map updating in real time]**